jacks4ever/DegoogledAndroidAuto/README.md

 7. Tap "Connect to Car" to connect to your car's head unit display

 **Troubleshooting Connection Issues:**
-- If you see "Required permission not granted" error, go to Settings > Apps > DegoogledAndroidAuto > Permissions and grant all permissions
+- If you see "Required permission not granted" error:
+  1. The app will automatically open your device settings
+  2. Go to Permissions and grant ALL permissions (Location, Storage, Contacts, Phone, etc.)
+  3. Return to the app and try connecting again
-- If you see "No installed apps work with this USB accessory" error, disconnect and reconnect your phone to the car's USB port
+- If you see "No installed apps work with this USB accessory" error:
+  1. Disconnect and reconnect your phone to the car's USB port
+  2. Try a different USB cable if available
-- For Nissan Pathfinder owners: Make sure to use the USB port labeled for phone connection, not the media-only port
+  3. For Nissan Pathfinder owners: Make sure to use the USB port labeled for phone connection, not the media-only port

 ## Usage